-There are two things I can’t do when I’m unhappy: paint and drink (alcohol).
+There are two things I can’t do when I’m unhappy: make art and drink (alcohol).
 I have found that I can only paint when I am in my ‘happy place’ – without pressure of work or housework or the expectations of others.
 And I only drink when I’m happy.
 The thought of crawling into a bottle when the world is too much for me … is, strangely, too much for me.
-So my painting is sporadic, and that’s not good for it because to be an ‘artist’ you need to be at it all the time.
-I suppose that makes me a painter, as opposed to an artist.
-I also can’t paint the same thing over and over again.
-Nothing I paint ever looks the way I intended, yet there are only so many times I can have a go at trying to get it right.
+So my art-making is sporadic, but when I get in the mood I can be there for days or weeks!

-And many of my images are available as greeting cards, posters, iPad, tablet and phone covers, furnishings, fashions, journals and more from my RedBubble page at http://www.redbubble.com/people/jenmosh
+Or buy prints of many of my acrylics, watercolours and digital art on a variety of merchandise such as greeting cards, posters, iPad, tablet and phone covers, furnishings, fashions, journals and more, from my RedBubble portfolio here: https://www.redbubble.com/people/JenMosh/shop